 Since 2001, the coats of arms have been colour-printed in the Pedigree Book as they were drawn at the end of the 19th century.
 These beautiful escutcheons are printed at the beginning of the entries introducing the noble families.

 According to the Pedigree Book, a total of 357 families have been introduced to the Finnish House of Nobility.
-Of these, 145 families are patrilineal, while only 8 families are matrilineal.
-Of the 145 surviving families, 4 lineages descend from a Greve (count), 24 from a Friherre (baron), and 108 from untitled nobles.
-In all, the Pedigree Book includes information on 175 families.
+Of these families living in Finland, 137 families are patrilineal, while only 6 families are matrilineal.
+Of the 137 surviving families, 3 lineages descend from a Greve (count), 22 from a Friherre (baron), and 112 from untitled nobles.
+In all, the Pedigree Book includes information on 174 families.

 The Ättartavlor series, edited by Tor Carpelan, was published in 1942–1965.
 The series includes the pedigrees of the noble families in the Pedigree Book of the Finnish House of Nobility.
 The works are based on the oldest pedigrees recorded at the House of Nobility, from the first known ancestor of the family to the present day.

 Books included in the Ättartavlor för de på Finlands Riddarhus inskrivna ätterna series (ed. by Johanna Aminoff-Winberg) are now published in revised and updated editions.
-So far, three parts of the series have been published.
-Part IV (Q-S) is expected to be published in 2021.
+All five parts of the series have been published.

 Adeln och dess hus (ed. by Johanna Aminoff-Winberg, 2013).
 This book was published on the occasion of the 150th anniversary of the building of the House of Nobility.
 The book describes the origins of the Finnish House of Nobility both as an institution and as a building.
 It also provides information about the operations of the Diet of the Estates, genealogy, charity work and glorious balls held at the House.